robinthibaut/deep-cca/README.md

 ## Description

-This is an implementation of Deep Canonical Correlation Analysis (DCCA or Deep CCA) in Python.
+This is an implementation of Deep Canonical Correlation Analysis in Python.

 DCCA is a non-linear version of CCA which uses neural networks as the mapping functions instead of linear transformers.
 DCCA is originally proposed in the following paper: